 What Is Medical Malpractice?

-Whether you need emergency medical treatment or are seeing your doctor for a routine check-up, you deserve to receive standard care.
-We place our trust in medical professionals and facilities to take the appropriate steps to properly diagnose and treat the many varied illnesses and injuries we may encounter in our lives.
+Whether you need emergency medical treatment or are seeing your doctor for a routine check-up, you deserve to receive care that meets the accepted standards of care.
+We place our trust in medical professionals and facilities to take the appropriate steps to properly diagnose and treat the many illnesses and injuries we may encounter in our lives.

-When these people and facilities are negligent or commit wrongful acts, we can suffer life-changing consequences.
-Medical malpractice may be defined as a medical professional or facility’s failure to provide proper care, based upon accepted standards that cause injury to a patient.
+When healthcare professionals and hospitals are negligent or commit wrongful acts, we can suffer life-changing consequences.
+Medical malpractice may be defined as a medical professional or facility’s failure to act as reasonably prudent and careful professional or facility that causes injury to a patient.
 There are many different types of medical malpractice, and it can affect a patient of any age or health.

 Common Types of Medical Malpractice